dodie/scott-showcase/test.md

 Scott Test Reporter
 ===================

-Scott provides **failure messages containing all state changes** for tests written in Java, **without the use of assertion libraries**.
+Scott provides failure messages containing **all state changes** for tests written in Java, so one can get meaningful errors even **without assertion libraries**.
 All information is **presented on the source code of the test method** as comments:

 ```java
 test_1(hu.advancedweb.example.CounterTest)  Time elapsed: 0.005 sec  <<< FAILURE!